The problem nobody is talking about

 3. Use proper heading hierarchy

 AI models rely heavily on headings to understand content structure.
 Every page needs one H1.
 Sections under it get H2s.
 Sub-sections get H3s.
 Don't skip levels.
 Don't use headings for styling.
+(We check heading hierarchy and 46 other points in our full SEO audit checklist.)

 This isn't new advice, but it matters more now.
 A well-structured page is 3x easier for an AI to parse and cite than a flat wall of text.